 Once you’ve found a group and gotten into a raid with them, it’s time to start the actual process of raiding.
 This is where the fun begins.
 Now I can’t exactly give suitable raiding advice to you guys in this guide since it will vary a lot depending on your group, class, build, and boss, and if you’re in a training guild you will probably get class-specific and boss-specific advice from the commander, but I can give you a couple of tips.
 These tips are taken straight out of the RTI Quickstart Guide.

-4. /gg allows you to quickly suicide without damaging your armour.
-It’s used to reset a raid boss attempt to try again.
+allows you to quickly suicide without damaging your armour.
+It’s used to reset a raid boss attempt to try again./gg

-5. You can use /gg to teleport to the squad upon entering an instance.
+to teleport to the squad upon entering an instance./gg

-7. If you miss a ready check and can’t ready up, press P or click the arrow at the top left of the squad UI and ready up from there.
+or click the arrow at the top left of the squad UI and ready up from there./p

 Magnetite Shards are the currency you get from Heart of Thorns raids, whilst Gaeting Crystals are the currency you get from Path of Fire raids.
 You can spend them at the vendor in the Lion’s Arch Aerodrome or, for wing-specific rewards, spend them at Scholar Glenna’s vendor in the respective wing.